 “For health facilities to get the know-how to fight infections, they need better processes in place.
 However there is no single approach that can fit all because each healthcare facility is different and unique,” says Rosie D. Lyles, MD, MHA, MSc, director of clinical affairs at Medline.
 “That is why regional bundle infection control intervention or quality improvement program works so well.
 It provides a snapshot of different facilities working together to achieve a common goal: prevent infections.
 Involving different facilities gives hospitals the information needed to implement optimal programs (including education, effective products and training tools) to maintain over time.”

 For example, the CDC is supporting initiatives that focus on decolonization bundles that includes nasal antiseptic swabs and chlorhexidine gluconate bathing.
 Such an approach was recently found to be effective in Orange County in a variety of hospitals, nursing homes and long-term acute care settings as a solution to the rise of multi-drug resistant organisms.

 In addition, Medline offers a range of educational courses on a variety of topics including infection prevention through Medline University.
-Popular infection prevention courses include The Role of Infection Control in OR Room Turnover and Hand Hygiene Improvement Strategies for Nurses.
+Popular infection prevention courses include The Role of Infection Control in OR Room Turnover.

 Learn more about how Medline is advancing the science of infection prevention.